 As a result of the processes of progressive digitalization of social life, both municipal administrations and private organizations are responsible for the management of an increasing volume of personal data of citizens.

-This fact opens up new fields and possibilities, but also risks.
+This fact opens up new fields and possibilities, but also increases the risks of getting our data out of our control.
 On the one hand, we have witnessed a historical trend where policies in the management of data have been mainly focused on the provision of technological services (under the smart city paradigm) and not on the structuring of open data systems that allow for the promotion of innovation ecosystems or promotion of bottom-up initiatives.

 On the other hand, the creation of conditions for the exercise of the rights to information and the control over data by citizens have been relegated to the background.
 Conditions for which data management policies and mechanisms should be developed, starting from responsibility, privacy and transparency, articulating a system of data governance that allows segmentation according to their sensitivity.